 I also submitted 215 affidavits for the office of the RSHA as well as for all territories of the SD-Leitabschnitte and the SD-Abschnitte, particularly for those situated in the regions of Katowice, Danzig, and Saxony.
 Those affidavits testify that the members of the SD during the critical time had no knowledge of the faked border incidents or the participation of the SD in them.

-I’ve been reading hundreds of reviews of Shutter Island, looking for one in which the reviewer understands the Dachau Massacre flashbacks, but so far, no luck.
+I’ve been reading hundreds of reviews of the movie Shutter Island, looking for one in which the reviewer understands the Dachau Massacre flashbacks, but so far, no luck.

 For example, here is a quote from a review by Arron Mesh posted on the Willamette Week Online web site on Feb.
 19 at 6:34 p.m.